Valpolicella Education Program

 A multiple-choice test and a blind tasting will take place at the end of the course to obtain the certificate.

-Proficient Level 3
+Proficient Level 3 - VERONA, ITALY

 12 Hours | Qualification - Valpolicella Wine Specialist

-t designed for high profile professionals working in the wine industry with wine education background, confirmed by such wine authorities as Master Of Wine, Master Sommelier, WSET (Diploma or Level 3), Vinitaly International Academy etc. The duration of the course is 12 hours in total, carried out in 2 days and divided into 6 modules.
+It designed for high profile professionals working in the wine industry with wine education background, confirmed by such wine authorities as Master Of Wine, Master Sommelier, WSET (Diploma or Level 3), Vinitaly International Academy etc. The duration of the course is 12 hours in total, carried out in 2 days and divided into 6 modules.
 The course involves an in-depth study of the “Syllabus” that is provided before the course.

 The theoretical part contains 5 modules: